Mayank312003/car-price-predictor-python-machine-learning/README.md

 # 🚗 Car Price Predictor
-A Machine Learning web application built using Flask that predicts the selling price of a used car based on company, model, year, fuel type, and kilometers driven.
+A Machine Learning web application built using **Flask** that predicts the selling price of a used car based on **company, model, year, fuel type, and kilometers driven**.
-This project demonstrates an end-to-end ML pipeline — from data preprocessing and model training to deployment using Flask.
+This project demonstrates an end-to-end **ML pipeline** — from data preprocessing and model training to deployment using Flask.

 <img width="1912" height="1028" alt="Car_Price_Predictor" src="https://github.com/user-attachments/assets/b2d94c39-8b01-49e4-91cf-e00932be58d9" />

 ## 📌 Features
-- Predicts used car price using Linear Regression
+- Predicts used car price using **Linear Regression**
 - Interactive Bootstrap UI
 - No page reload during prediction (AJAX integration)
 - Dynamic dropdowns for car details